Files & Databases Tab - Environment Options

 Specifies the main player database for registration (USCF database or custom database).

-Setting location: Usually configured via Database wizard or Database Setup dialog.
+Setting location: Usually configured via the Database wizard or Database Setup dialog.

 Purpose: Primary source for player ratings, IDs, and contact information during registration.